rafburzy/Python_EE/README.md

 Python_EE
 =========

-Repository for my iPython projects for topics related to electrical engineering
+Repository for my IPython projects for topics related to electrical engineering